The Diaphragm: Much More Than a Respiratory Muscle

 Paradoxical Breathing

-Chronic stress leads to high thoracic breathing, inhibiting the diaphragm and activating the scalenes — generating neck tension, headache, and thoracic outlet syndrome
+Chronic stress drives high thoracic breathing, inhibiting the diaphragm and activating the scalenes — producing neck tension, headache, and thoracic outlet syndrome

 Referred Shoulder Pain